-Senate votes to extend VISIT FLORIDA until 2031
+Senate votes to extend VISIT Florida until 2031

 The Legislature has viewed the agency as operating much more responsibly the last few years.
 With the agency also showing its effectiveness in marketing Florida as a tourist destination, calls have been increasing to take the agency off its short-term life cycle.
 That sentiment may be stronger in the Senate than in the House, which last year gave little support to a bill that would have done away entirely with the sunset clause.

-Breaking from his predecessors, House Speaker Chris Sprowls signaled his support for VISIT FLORIDA early in his first Session as Speaker, telling reporters the agency was particularly important for restoring tourism following the COVID-19 pandemic.
+Breaking from his predecessors, House Speaker Chris Sprowls signaled his support for VISIT FLORIDA early in his first Session as Speaker, telling reporters the agency was particularly important for restoring tourism after the COVID-19 pandemic lockdowns.

 The largest consistent objection to Hooper’s measure has come from the conservative organization Americans for Prosperity, which has likened the bill and others to “corporate welfare.”